 Dig-Out Patching

 The final and most extensive option for pothole repair is a dig-out patch.
 Dig-out patching entails removing all the asphalt at a 6’x6’ minimum around the hole.
-Then, the aggregate base is re-graded, and the area is patched with four inches of asphalt.
+Then, the aggregate base is re-graded, and the area is patched with approximately four inches of asphalt.
 The asphalt is then compacted with a roller.
-This option is the best long-term fix for pothole repair, because it creates a structurally stable solution.

 The overall timeline for asphalt patching goes like this from short-term to long term: pothole patch, mill patch, dig-out patch.
 Keeping future maintenance plans in mind when deciding on what type of maintenance work should currently be done is important.